This page contains information on the specialty of nuclear medicine, a higher medical specialty recruiting to ST3-level vacancies.

 enthusiasm for life-long learning

-Trainees entering Nuclear Medicine training from August 2015 will be required to undertake core level Clinical Radiology training and complete FRCR by the end of the first 3 years of training.
-In the latter 3 years trainees will undertake higher Nuclear Medicine training and complete the Postgraduate Diploma Nuclear Medicine run by Kings College London (the specialty knowledge based assessment) which offers a significant taught programme and an opportunity for regular engagement with fellow trainees.
-Opportunity exists to enrol for the Kings College London MSc Nuclear Medicine.
+The training in Nuclear Medicine is for 6 years usually culminating in dual accreditation with CCT in Nuclear Medicine and CESR in Clinical Radiology subject to satisfactory progression.
+Trainees entering Nuclear Medicine training undertake core level Clinical Radiology training during the first 3 years of training with FRCR completion by the end of year 3/4.
+In the latter 3 years trainees will undertake higher Nuclear Medicine training and complete the Postgraduate Diploma Nuclear Medicine run by Kings College London (the specialty knowledge based assessment) which offers a significant taught programme.
+The diploma can be extended to an MSc which includes a research project.

-Nuclear Medicine SpRs tend to be based at a single hospital for the majority of their Nuclear Medicine training – they may be required to rotate to other hospitals for paediatric nuclear medicine, PET/CT and specialised therapy attachments where these are not available locally.
-Rotations for the core radiology component of training will vary from post to post according to local arrangements as will requirements for out of hours working.
+Nuclear Medicine trainees tend to be based at a single trust for the majority of their Nuclear Medicine training – but may rotate to other hospitals for additional experience for example in paediatric nuclear medicine, cardiothoracic nuclear medicine, PET/CT and specialised therapy attachments where these are not available locally.
+Rotations for the core radiology component of training will vary from post to post according to local arrangements (usually they will be accommodated in the local ST1-ST3 Clinical Radiology training programme), as will requirements for out of hours working.

 Consultant appointments to Nuclear Medicine in recent years have broadly matched numbers completing the training scheme.
 There are opportunities to work as a consultant on a less than full time basis and to organise a job that focuses on your special interests once established in a post.

 Find out more about nuclear medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.